 Barbados on The Marina

-Dishes you can enjoy include ceviche, sharing platters, tuna tataki, brisket burgers and light snacks.
-The food is very good here, as are the cocktails and wine list.
+Dishes you can enjoy at Barbados include ceviche, sharing platters, tuna tataki, brisket burgers and light snacks.
+The food was very good here, as are the cocktails and wine list.
+However, the chef has now changed.

 Customers can reserve different seating options including luxurious, yet informal, lounge-style booths using the online booking platform.